-- All traffic enters the school through the main driveway (between the Valvoline shop and Four Brothers Pizzeria).
-Traffic is one-way and exits through the driveway adjacent to the WNC Barbell Gym. - When the school is operating under Plan A or Plan B, we will use all 3 drives for drop-off and pick up.
-Please allow added time in the mornings as all students will complete a health screening and temperature check before they can leave their cars and proceed to their 1st period class. - Middle School (grades 5 8) parents will be issued cards with the name and grade of their student.
+All traffic enters the school through the main driveway (between the Valvoline shop and Four Brothers Pizzeria).
+Traffic is one-way and exits through the driveway adjacent to the WNC Barbell Gym.

+- All students will be issued bright colored cards with student names.
 These cards are to be prominently displayed where school staff can view them at pick up. - Speed limit on campus is 10 miles per hour. - The Drop-Off/Pick-Up zones are Cell-Phone Free zones. - Pull to the FRONT of the Drop-Off/Pick-Up Zone.
 Students will walk along the sidewalk to their car.
-Do not stop at the beginning or middle of the zone.

-• Do not arrive prior to 2:45 pm for middle school pick-up, or before 3:30 pm for high school.
+Do not stop at the beginning or middle of the zone. - Arrive between 2:45 and 3:15 pm for middle school pick-up, and between 3:25 and 3:40 pm for high school.
 Early arrivers may be asked to park or to re-enter Sardis Road in order to keep our traffic moving.
 If you arrive early, pull to the side of the entry road (along the front field).
 High school students are released at 3:35 pm.